mnlagrasta/NetEnvMon/README.md

 * Raspberry Pi (any version should work, verified with model 2B and newer)
 * Raspberry Pi case (Consider your mounting location and method)
-* DHT-11 Temperature and humidity Sensor
+* DHT-11 Temperature and humidity Sensor (a single Pi can support multiple sensors)

 Optional: